Modern Slavery Act Statement

 Our central procurement team

 Our procurement team use the Ethical Trade Initiative (ETI) Base Code as our standard on Labour, and all members of the team are required to certify that they are familiar with the code on an annual basis.
+Each member of the team has confirmed that this has been completed during 19-20.

-In 2018-19, all members of the team will be required to complete eLearning training which reinforces both our policy and the ETI Base Code, part of our annual Statutory and Mandatory Training Programme.
+All members of the team will be required to complete eLearning training which reinforces both our policy and the ETI Base Code, part of our annual Statutory and Mandatory Training Programme.

 Training our colleagues